MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 * * *

-#### Pass Extra Command-Line Arguments
+#### Pass extra command-line arguments

 You can use `EdgeOptions` to configure command-line arguments that will be passed to the Microsoft Edge browser process when a session is created.
 For example, you can configure the browser to run in headless mode.

 ##### [C#](#tab/c-sharp/)